MissVeronica/UM-Two-factor-authentication/README.md

 # UM-Two-factor-authentication

-This code snippet is integrating the “WP 2FA – Two-factor Authentication for WordPress” plugin to Ultimate Member.
+This code snippet is integrating the “WP 2FA – Two-factor Authentication for WordPress” plugin with Ultimate Member.

 https://wordpress.org/plugins/wp-2fa/